Ceasing employment under the Members of Parliament (Staff) Act 1984 (MOP(S) Act) can occur in the following ways:

 MOP(S) Act employees can volunteer to participate in exit interviews to share their thoughts and experiences of their MOP(S) Act employment.
 It’s an opportunity to discuss:

 - job satisfaction

 - reasons for leaving MOP(S) Act employment.

-If you wish to complete an exit interview, contact the MaPS Help Desk.
+If you wish to complete an exit interview, contact the PWSS.

 While an exit interview is voluntary, all departing MOP(S) Act employees are encouraged to participate and provide feedback.
 Your participation improves the delivery of services by MaPS and employment experiences of current and future MOP(S) Act employees.

 You can elect to have your feedback provided to your employing parliamentarian.
 In all cases, information provided through the exit interview is collected, stored and treated in the strictest confidence.
 Unless an employee elects to have their feedback provided to their employing parliamentarian, only PWSS will have access to individual interview results.